What is a Flu Shot and How Important Is It

 When was the last time you had the flu?
 And what were you thinking while lying in bed, running a fever and so tired to get up?

 The flu virus is disrespectful.
 It knows no sex, race, or age.
 It infects indiscriminately, like an amok on a killing spree.
-And if you are an elderly person, you stand a good chance of becoming a casualty.
+And if you are an elderly person, you stand a good chance of becoming a victim.

 Why?